-1.png)

 About FungALL

-At the heart of our approach are our clever, automated mushroom-growing systems, thoughtfully designed to maximise yields while minimising both environmental impact and maintenance needs.
-But FungALL’s vision stretches far beyond simply providing food — we’re passionate about supporting young people, helping them unleash their creativity, develop entrepreneurial skills, and take the lead on our sustainable, community-focused projects.
+But FungALL’s vision stretches far beyond simply providing food, we’re passionate about supporting young people, helping them unleash their creativity, develop entrepreneurial skills, and take the lead on our sustainable, community-focused projects.

-By supporting our educational programme, FungALL Futures, you support learning and youth opportunity — because we’re not just cultivating mushrooms for communities, we’re working with Probation Services and Community Payback Teams to provide second chances for young people, helping them build meaningful community connections and creating pathways into careers in hospitality and green industries.
+We’ve also just launched FungALL Futures working with Probation Services and Community Payback Teams to provide second chances for young people, helping them build meaningful community connections and creating pathways into careers in hospitality and green industries.